Amal Elsana Alh'jooj

 Amal Elsana Alh'jooj (born 1972) is a Bedouin Palestinian feminist, peace activist, and community organizer known for her grassroots work promoting universal access to rights and social justice in the Global South.
 She is an Arab citizen of Israel currently living in Canada.

 She has organized movements and civil society projects around the issues of minority rights in Israel, particularly for women and indigenous peoples.
-She has a BA in Social Work from Ben-Gurion University of the Negev, a MA in Community Organizing and a PhD in Social Work from McGill University's School of Social Work.
-She has also conducted postdoctoral research at the Women and Public Policy Program at Harvard Kennedy School, as well as participating as a postdoctoral fellow at McGill University.
+She has a BA in Social Work from Ben-Gurion University of the Negev, an MA in Community Organizing, and a PhD in Social Work from McGill University's School of Social Work.
+She has also conducted postdoctoral research at the Women and Public Policy Program at Harvard Kennedy School and served as a postdoctoral fellow at McGill University.
 She is currently based in Montreal, where she is an Associate Professor at McGill University's School of Social Work and works as the Executive Director of PLEDJ (Promoting Leadership for Empowerment, Development and Justice).

 Early life and early education

-Elsana Alh'jooj was born in the unrecognized Bedouin village of Tel Arad and grew up in Laqiya, a Bedouin town in northern Negev.
-She was her parents' fifth daughter, and the first of their children to be born in Soroka Hospital rather than a tent.
-Her father was an agricultural worker in Israel, and named her Amal, meaning 'hope' in Arabic, in the hope that his wife would have sons after her.
+Elsana Alh'jooj was born in the unrecognized Bedouin village of Tel Arad and grew up in Laqiya, a northern Negev Bedouin town.
+She was her parents' fifth daughter, and the first of their children to be born in Soroka Medical Center rather than a tent.
+Her father was an agricultural worker in Israel, and gave her the Arabic name Amal "Hope" in the hope that his wife would have sons after her.
 Her family's home had no running water, electricity, doors or windows.
 From age five until age 17, she worked as a shepherd.

 In 1993, Elsana Alh'jooj entered Ben-Gurion University of the Negev, where she studied social work.
 At the time, she was the first woman from her tribe to attend university, and one of only two Bedouin students at the university at the time.
 During her time at university, she was head of the Arab Student Union.
 She graduated in 1996.
 As a master's student, she was in the first cohort of MSW fellows to participate in the McGill Middle East Program in Civil Society and Peace-building (MMEP), a social work program which brings together Jordanian, Palestinian, Israeli, and Syrian students to study for a year at McGill University.
 She went on to pursue a PhD at McGill University in 2012.

 In 2019, Elsana Alh'jooj pursued a post-doctorate at the Harvard Kennedy School of Public Policy.
 She focused on gender-based violence, specifically among Arab-Israeli communities.